MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/discover/2016-09-18-ostrich-von-nipple.markdown

 AG: All right guys.
 Thank you so much for your time.
 I really appreciate it.
 How can people pick up some of OVN's records?
 {: .interviewer }

-SA: Well, you can easily go to [PsychofonRecords.com&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](http://psychofonrecords.com) and we have a fully-working web shop up there.
+SA: Well, you can easily go to [PsychofonRecords.com&nbsp;<i class="non-mwm far fa-external-link-square"></i>](http://psychofonrecords.com) and we have a fully-working web shop up there.
 It has everything you would possibly be interested in buying.
 I strongly suggest buying *everything*.
 Just grab it all indiscriminately.
 Don't look at the price.
 Don't look at the shipping.
 Don't even look at the pictures or the words.
 Just click the "Add to Cart" button and go for it.
 {: .interviewee }

 <div class="ad"><strong>Use discount code OVNMWM10 for a 10% discount on your purchase.
 Good through March 1, 2017!</strong></div>